 A cable group that is associated with a purchased IBM machine, and bearing an IBM label, is the property of the IBM machine owner.
-All other IBM furnished cable groups (except those for which specific purchase invoices have been paid) are the property of IBM.
+All other IBM furnished cable groups (except cable groups for which specific purchase invoices are paid) are the property of IBM.